-Bonner County and the City of Sandpoint have declared a state of emergency due to the coronavirus outbreak.
-Following are current information releases from City and County.
+Bonner County and the City of Sandpoint release periodic information relating to the coronavirus outbreak.
+Following are current releases from City and County.

-Free food provided for local students and residents 3/28/2020
+Free food resources for local students and residents 6/1/2020

 - Clark Fork Jr./Sr. High School 11 am- 1 pm PST

 - Kootenai Elementary School 11 am-1 pm PST

 - Farmin Stidwell Elementary School 11 am- 1 pm PST